arso-project/sonar/sonar-client/README.md

 #### `await client.getDrives()`

-Get a list of Hyperdrives that are part of this island.
+Get a list of Hyperdrives that are part of this collection.

 #### `await client.writeFile(path, file, [opts])`

 Write a file.
 * `path`: The path to the file.
-The first path segment must be the key or alias of a hyperdrive registered in this island.
+The first path segment must be the key or alias of a hyperdrive registered in this collection.
 * `file`: Either a readable stream or a buffer.

 #### `await client.readFile(path, [opts])`

 Read a file.

 * `path`: The path to the file.
-The first path segment must be the key or alias of a hyperdrive registered in this island.
+The first path segment must be the key or alias of a hyperdrive registered in this collection.

 Returns a readable stream to the file.
 If `opts.stream` is false returns a Buffer.